agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

    away with batch?
 How would you check performance in production?
 How would you monitor for drift?

-I will cover each of these in more detail below as I walk through a specific example.
+I will cover each of these in more detail below.

 ## Case Study